 Pecunia offer a free ‘health check’ consultation on your company’s credit management procedures, ranging from applications for a credit account through to risk assessment and cash collection.
 Their aim is to make sure you have sufficiently watertight systems to help protect your cash flow, minimise your exposure to bad debts and maximise profits.
 The directors, Kevin and Tracey, are both CICM qualified and are experts in credit management.

 Another simple solution is to use a credit control software such as Chaser.
 We are implementing Chaser ourselves and have implemented the software for a number of cloud accounting clients (another great reasons why you should move to the cloud!).
 The beauty of Chaser is that it is an automated credit control system that can be personalised to such an extent that different emails are sent to different categories of clients and with emails coming from real email addresses.
 You will save time chasing debts and your cash flow will improve.
-If you are interested in automating at least part of your credit control system then contact Gavin Hooker.
+If you are interested in automating at least part of your credit control system then contact Darren.

 If your debt is overdue and you are struggling then don’t wait.
 Take action early either through the Courts or alternatively contact a debt collection agency.
 We have two clients who we can recommend to chase the debts for you.